wrkzcoin/TipBot/README.md

 ### TipBot (Work still in progress)

-This TipBot's code is not ready to deploy.
-We keep it here for easily bug tracking.
+This TipBot's code is not ready for deployment.
+We keep it here for easier bug tracking.

 ### Discord